-Missing Ohio girl found dead in restaurant, parents charged
+$5M bonds for parents of Ohio girl found dead at restaurant

-NORTH CANTON, Ohio (AP) — Police have charged the parents of a missing 5-year-old Ohio girl after the child’s body was found in the family’s restaurant.
+MASSILLON, Ohio (AP) — The parents of a 5-year-old girl reported missing in Ohio were jailed Wednesday on bonds of $5 million after her body was found hidden in the family’s restaurant.

-Jackson Township Police say the body of Ashley Zhao was found hidden at Ang’s Asian Cuisine in North Canton on Tuesday.
+Jackson Township police say Ashley Zhao was found dead Tuesday at Ang’s Asian Cuisine in North Canton after a daylong search.
+They didn’t release details about how the child was concealed.

-Zhao’s mother, Mingming Chen, has been charged with murder.
-Liang Zhao, the girl’s father, was charged with complicity to murder and complicity to commit felonious assault.
+Her parents initially reported that Zhao went missing after taking a nap at the back of the restaurant on Monday evening, but police now allege her mother struck Ashley in the face several times with her fist on Monday morning and the girl later died.

-The couple initially reported that Zhao went missing after taking a nap at the back of the restaurant on Monday evening.
+Her mother, 29-year-old Mingming Chen, is charged with murder and felonious assault.
+Her father, 34-year-old Liang Zhao, is charged with complicity to murder and complicity to commit felonious assault.

 Most Read Stories